 I’ve mainly used TaxSlayer in the past.
 I’ve also tried TurboTax, H&R Block, and TaxAct, but was never quite impressed and found them overly expensive.

-Last year, I decided to try filing my taxes using the lesser-known FreeTaxUSA, and I found the experience so pleasant that I’m actually excited to use it again this year.
+Two years ago, I decided to try filing my taxes using the lesser-known FreeTaxUSA, and I found the experience so pleasant that I’m actually excited to do taxes now.
 In this article, I’ll show you exactly why I now prefer filing my taxes with FreeTaxUSA.

 Pricing Comparison for Tax Software